engi-fyi/go-credentials/docs/index.md

 Welcome to `go-credentials`!
 This project was built out of a need for a library that handles and manages credential files and allows them to be manipulated without having to deal with file-based libraries.
 Instead of loading multiple libraries for different file types inside of your library, load `go-credentials` and we'll handle the rest.
 Instead of complicated logic, simply call `myCredential.Save()`!

 ## Getting Started
-The basic API of `go-credentials` is based on two seperate object types. `Factory` is responsible for setting application-level settings. `Credential` is for managing your users credentials.
+The basic API of `go-credentials` is based on two separate object types. `Factory` is responsible for setting application-level settings. `Credential` is for managing your users credentials.

 To get started, is all you need to do is the following:
 ```shell script